-- 1. Imagine your child has \$1,000 to invest in a business.
-Have your child think of some things he enjoys and knows something about such as sports, clothes, food, technology, or music.
-Ask: What types of companies would you want to invest that money in?
-Remind your child that when you buy stock in a company you become a part owner of that business.
+- 1. Tell kids to pretend they have \$1,000 each to invest in a business.
+Have them think of things they enjoy and know something about such as sports, clothes, food, technology, or music.
+Ask: What types of companies would you want to invest your money in?
+Remind kids that when you buy stock in a company you become a part owner of that business.
 That's why it's key to understand the business. - 2.
-After you complete the first activity, encourage your child to learn more about the companies of interest.
+After you complete the first activity, encourage kids to learn more about their companies of interest.
 You can find out about them by reading news stories, doing research, and obtaining their annual reports.
-Encourage your child to look at what is going on in the world.
+Encourage kids to look at what is going on in the world.
 If everyone is buying a certain type of computer, chances are that company's stock will grow.
 With older children, choose a company's stock to follow and see how it does over the course of time.